Resources

 July 2017 | Trusting God, Even When Life Hurts by Jerry Bridges

 Is God really in control?
 If He is, how can I trust Him when life is hard?
-Jerry Bridges walks you through the scope of God’s power over nations, nature, and the detailed lives of individuals, helping you see God’s good hand at work in the world.
-And as you come to know Him better, you’ll find yourself trusting Him more completely—even when life hurts.
+Jerry Bridges walks you through the scope of God’s power over nations, nature, and the detailed lives of individuals, helping you see God’s good hand at work in the world—even when life hurts.

 June 2017 | Spiritual Reformation by D.A.
 Carson